 6. How To Hold A Brush Pen from High Pulp

-This is a great post from High Pulp that teaches you the correct way to hold a brush pen, like one of these Tombow Brush Markers.
+This is a great post from High Pulp that teaches you the correct way to hold a brush pen, like one of these Tombow Brush Markers (my absolute favourite colours!).

 I mean what I said above; pick a style and master it before you move on to the next.

 It will make learning and life SO much easier.